Why Hens Are Not Pez Dispensers—or Egg Machines

 Chick' N Protect - Keeps your coop environment fresh and low-stress, promoting overall wellness and laying consistency.

-By focusing on diet, environment and care-not output-you'll enjoy happier hens and healthier eggs, naturally.
+By focusing on diet, environment, and care—not output—you'll enjoy happier hens and healthier eggs, naturally.

 Final Thoughts